UlisseMini/procgen-tools/README.md

 #### Interpretable, Parameter-Compatible Implementations of IMPALA Models

-We use the `circrl` library to automatically apply forward hooks to pre-trained models, provide access to internal activations at all hidden layers, and apply patches and ablations of various kinds.
+We use the `circrl` library to automatically apply forward hooks to pre-trained models, provide access to internal activations at all hidden layers, and apply activation edits and ablations of various kinds.
 This library uses the pytorch `named_modules()` function to label and hook hidden layers.
 The pretrained IMPALA models from the Goal Misgeneralization paper were implemented in such a way that certain important parameter-free modules (e.g. `ReLU()`s) were newly created at each forward call, making it difficult to apply hooks to extract the activations of these layers.
 We implemented modified versions of these [models](procgen_tools/models.py) that create and name all modules during construction to facilitate later interpretability work.
 The resulting model classes are parameter-compatible with the original pretrained models so `state_dict`s can be loaded unchanged.

 #### Vector Field Visualizations